parsa-ra/AdaFace_DVPF/README_DVPF.md

 # DVPF paper

-We adapted some of the evaluation codes of this repostiroy in the `validation_mixed` folder, so we could pipe our DVPF model on top of the calculated embeddings for reprodocibility purposes.
+We adapted some of the evaluation codes of this repository in the `validation_mixed` folder, so we could pipe our DVPF model on top of the calculated embeddings for reproducibility purposes.

 ```bash
 cd validatoin_mixed